-Almost 50% of all Tanzanian women giving birth at home do so without the care of a skilled health worker.
+Almost half of all Tanzanian women giving birth at home do so without the care of a skilled health worker.
 Mothers and newborns die from treatable birth complications due in part to weak health systems and delays in accessing care.
 If governments, donors, and civil society collaborate to expand proven solutions, we can achieve the Sustainable Development Goals related to maternal and newborn health.

 Health systems improvements: